This page last updated: March 2021

-In my office, I have two small screens – one good expensive one, and a regular cheap one beside it.
-I edit on the good one, and have my panels and windows and stuff on the cheap one.
+In my office, I have two small screens – one good expensive one, and a regular cheap one below it.
+I edit on the good one, and have my email and windows and stuff on the cheap one.
 This way, I have lots of screen space, without undue expense.
 This might be something for you to consider too.

 Anyway, let’s talk about specs …